 And it is worse when the State gets into the act.
-Plenty of examples of this can be mentioned here, but let’s just highlight some recent cases of this happening in the state of Victoria.
-Under Dan Andrews and the Labor government many assaults on freedom have occurred over recent years.
+Plenty of examples of this can be mentioned here, but let’s just highlight some cases of this happening in the state of Victoria.
+Under Dan Andrews and his Labor government, many assaults on freedom have occurred.
 Here are just some areas in which he is whittling away at our freedoms:

-- Draconian abortion and euthanasia laws which take away the most fundamental of freedoms: the right to life.
+- Draconian abortion and euthanasia laws that take away the most fundamental of freedoms: the right to life.

 - The promotion of the radical “Safe Schools” programs and other education activism, targeting our vulnerable children, and taking away the rights and freedoms of parents to guide their own children in core values and beliefs.